 As seen in the table above, the risk of a person dying from weight loss surgery is very small.
 The gastric band is the safest followed by Gastric Sleeve, Gastric Bypass, and Duodenal switch.

-The least invasive surgery is considered the safest weight loss surgery.
+The least invasive surgery is, the chances of developing complications are fewer.
 Invasive surgery is the one that involves the most incisions, dissections, resections, and anastomosis.

 Surgical options are categorized here from the least invasive to the most invasive weight loss surgery.